Skip to content

 OTC

-You do not deploy OBS; you provide OTC credentials via a Secret referenced by a namespaced ProviderConfig.
+You do not deploy OBS.
+You provide OTC credentials via a Secret referenced by a namespaced ProviderConfig.

 Step 2 – Install the Configuration Package (after dependencies)